marcinbjl/JacksGarage/README.md

 # JacksGarage
-  * Single screen app that displays information about a small business.<br>
+  * A single screen app that displays information about a small business.<br>
   * Part of Udacity Android Basics Nanodegree

 <br>